 MMOG Fails is a blog that kept posting leaks relating to fails, centred of Anthem and Fallout 76 for a while now.
 While the credibility of information found on the blog can be seen as dubious, there is a considerable amount of information that MMOG Fails' sources leaked that turned out to be correct.
 For example, the 1 November 2019 post stated not all the Fallout 1st exclusive content will be free of additional charge for the subscribers.

-A few days later, people were getting pissed off , demanding they get the Riot Gear paint job for no charge since they already subscribed to the service but the 5 November 2019 Atomic Shop update demanded 500 Atoms for the paint job.
-According to MMOG Fails, it was the community pressure that caused Bethesda to remove the 500 Atoms price and refund those who already paid.
+A few days later, people were , demanding they get the Riot Gear paint job for no charge since they already subscribed to the service but the 5 November 2019 Atomic Shop update demanded 500 Atoms for the paint job.
+According to MMOG Fails, it was the community pressure that caused Bethesda to and refund those who already paid.

-Back in the blog post itself , however, MMOG Fails stated that Bethesda's sales of the Fallout 1st service were "excellent" which came as a surprise, considering all the backlash both Fallout 76 and Fallout 1st got.
-According to another blog post there, Bethesda's internal metrics showed that one-month subscription sales were "much larger than expected" while the one-year subscription sales "a bit more than [Bethesda] thought".
+Back in the , however, MMOG Fails stated that Bethesda's sales of the Fallout 1st service were "excellent" which came as a surprise, considering all the backlash both Fallout 76 and Fallout 1st got.
+According to there, Bethesda's internal metrics showed that one-month subscription sales were "much larger than expected" while the one-year subscription sales "a bit more than [Bethesda] thought".

 Another pointer that states the sales were good so far is that the leaks mention Bethesda's plans for a free trial of Fallout 1st.
 This is nothing new in the world of gaming services but it's usually introduced when sales underperform or slow down and more promotion is needed.
 It appears the system is still a while away from being introduced.